Rocard government: Education

 In June 1988, emergency measures amounting to FF 1.2 billion were decided upon for improvements at the start of the 1988-89 school year, in particular as regards to school building activities, teachers' working conditions and the vocational Integration of young people.
 An aid to innovation fund was created to permit primary and secondary educational establishments to finance new educational projects.
 At the end of 1988, an operation to equip schools with data-processing, office-automation and technological systems, was introduced.
 In 1990, the Back to School Allowance (which was previously available to children from the ages of 6–16 years) was extended to children under the age of 18 who continue their school, university, or are placed in apprenticeship, "subject to possible compensation does not exceed 55% of the minimum wage."
+In addition, families on a number of other benefits became eligible for the allowance.

 To manage the growing number of university entrants, a plan was developed entitled "University 2000," which significantly increased university budgets and resulted in the building of new universities, including four in the suburbs of Paris, for a total capital investment of 23 billion francs between 1990 and 1995.
 In 1990, University Institutes for the Training of School Teachers were established, setting up university degree courses for primary as well as secondary school teachers.
 That same year, government networks known Specific Aids for Pupils with Special Needs Networks (Réseaux d’Aides Spécialisées aux élèves en Difficulté) were set up to provide aid to pupils with special needs in ordinary classes with teachers’ help.
 The Educational Priority Zone (ZEP) programme was expanded, with new zones created in 1989 and 1990, and from 1990 onwards, primary-school teachers were accorded the same status as other school teachers.
 In 1990, specialised assistance networks (RASED) were established with the objective of preventing schooling difficulties which may be encountered by certain students in ordinary educational establishments.